 Was there a community action component included as part of your Girl Rising unit?

-Leveraging knowledge gained through the Girl Rising project, Sunburst students worked collaboratively in groups to select a female who had applied for a loan through Kiva.
-Students then created presentations that highlighted the applicants name, photo, amount of the loan requested, what the loan would be used for, information about the applicant’s country of residence, and more.
+Leveraging knowledge gained through the Girl Rising project, Sunburst students work collaboratively in groups to select a female who has applied for a loan through Kiva.
+Students then create presentations that highlight the applicants name, photo, amount of the loan requested, what the loan would be used for, information about the applicant’s country of residence, and more.

-On May 24th, 2018, students presented their work to over twenty guest dignitaries.
-Guests in attendance included Orange County Department of Education Chief Academic Officer - Jeff Hittenberger, O.C.D.E.
-Assistant Superintendent - Laura Strachan, and Director of Sunburst Youth Academy - Colonel Denise Varner.
+Recently, On May 21, 2019, students presented their work to over twenty guest dignitaries.
+Guests in attendance included Orange County Department of Education Chief Academic Officer - Jeff Hittenberger, Director of Sunburst Youth Academy - Colonel Denise Varner, and other dignitaries.

 As students presented, guest dignitaries evaluated each student project.
-With many thanks to gracious anonymous donors, the four student groups with the highest overall evaluation scores were each awarded a $200 credit to lend to the female loan applicant of their choice.
+With many thanks to gracious donors, the four student groups with the highest overall evaluation scores were each awarded a $250 credit to lend to the female loan applicant of their choice.
+Eight other group finalists were also awarded $100 to lend to a Kiva loan applicant.
+To date, Sunburst students have loaned over $3,600 through Kiva.org.

-Coupled with the first Kiva student project in November 2017, our students have now loaned a total of $1,000 to Kiva loan applicants.
-As this program continues to gain support, we plan to hold the event bi-annually, with the next one scheduled for November 2018.
+As this program continues to gain support, we plan to hold the event bi-annually, with the next event scheduled for November, 2019.

 View photos from the student presentations below.